daos-stack/daos/utils/debug/README-gdb.md

 stack.
 In this use case what is important to note that the allocation of the the `call_stack` array will makes the compiler stack at least 2048 (0x800) _char_ at the beginning of the function.
 This is confirmed with looking at line <+2> of the function.
-Thus the caller address of this function should be at least beyound 0x828 of the current value of the `rsp` register.
+Thus the caller address of this function should be at least beyond 0x828 of the current value of the `rsp` register.
 To this value we could also add the previous two `push` instructions.

 ```GDB